bassclarinetl2/fabric-home-assistant/README.md

 # fabric-home-assistant

 NOTE: This is a personal fork of the HASS Fabric Installer.
-It has been modified to reflect my own port numbers.
+It has been modified to reflect my banana pro.
 In other words, this is not the fork you're looking for.

  ![image](images/hass_plu_fabric_logo.png)